south-lacrosse/www-dev/docs/backups.md

 Database backups are saved to the `bin/backups` folder.

 The main backup script is `regular-backup.sh`, which backs up the WordPress core tables plus `sl_` tables.
 It has 3 modes, daily, weekly or monthly, and the file created is `db-{date}-{mode}.sql.gz`.
-These all run the same basic backup, the differences are in how many days backups are kept, and that the weekly and monthly backups are copied to the SEMLA Webmaster's Google Drive folder `backups` for off-site backup.
+These all run the same basic backup, the differences are in how many days backups are kept.

+The weekly and monthly backups are copied [off site](off-site-backups.md).
+Monthly backups should also be manually copied to the SEMLA Webmaster's Google Drive folder `backups`.

 We keep 8 days of daily backups, 35 days of weekly, and 366 days of monthly.
 That way we can recover even up to a year ago.